NVIDIA/elements/README.md

 #### Amending Commit

-**If there are changes requested**, make the requested changes locally and ammend the commit.
+**If there are changes requested**, make the requested changes locally and amend the commit.

 ```shell
 git commit -a --amend --no-edit